isabella232/limitless-flows-blueprint/blueprint/index.md

 ## Connecting to Limitless GigCX SmartCrowd

 Without connectivity to Limitless GigCX SmartCrowd, you cannot bring Experts into the conversation.
 The expert crowd uses the SmartCrowd platform to receive conversations and respond to them.
 The expert can do this via Web or Mobile App, and they receive rewards on a per task basis.
-Limitless GigCX operates a fully managed service for the expert crowd, so that all required is a Limitless GigCX client to connect to the platform and route tasks.
+Limitless GigCX operates a fully managed service for the expert crowd, so a Limitless GigCX client is required to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity: